 Small world play supports emotional development by allowing children to work through certain experiences in life.
 It encourages the development of personal and social skills by giving children the freedom to explore in a familiar, safe environment- play.
 Small worlds are also great mediums for building language, learning about numeracy, and practicing problem solving skills.

-Setting up and Engaging with a Pet Shop Small World
+Setting Up Your Pet Small World

 To set up a pet shop small world in your classroom or at home, you can use anything you like.
 We usually work with whatever items we have available to us and go from there.